-SCOLAR Academy offers short-term educational programs to cultivate essential skills through project-based learning.
+SCOLAR Academy offers short-term educational programs to cultivate essential skills through project-based learning

 We aim to cultivate entrepreneurial skills and cross-cultural intelligence through short-term workshops and longer project-based programs, co-designed with partner institutions and experts.
-We do this by offering our students exclusive company cases and thematic challenges as part of their learning curricula.
+We do this by offering our students exclusive company cases and thematic challenges as part of their learning curricula

 Our pilot program “Starting up in the SCO region” was hosted in November-December 2020.
 It included 5 weeks of lectures and workshops on cultural aspects of doing business in some SCO countries.
 The topics were covered through unique case studies led by industry professionals and entrepreneurs.
 Each week student teams designed strategic responses to 5 bespoke business challenges, including brainstorming marketing strategies for an Islamic P2P fintech platform, representing parties in a PPP negotiation, and conducting feasibility studies for a Chinese EdTech foreign expansion strategy.
 25 individuals from 9 countries successfully finished the course.

 Our second program was desgined for Russian-speaking students and professionals, and focused on core aspects of doing business and e-commerce in China.
-Like in our pilot course, we brought on board expereinced businessmen and company CEOs, who shared insights about logistical, legal & marketing challenge of doing business in China through their company cases and thematic challenges.
+Like in our pilot course, we brought on board expereinced businessmen and company CEOs, who shared insights about logistical, legal & marketing challenges of doing business in China through their company cases and thematic challenges.
 18 participants from 6 countries completed the course.

-Individuals Impacted
+Individuals impacted

 Mr. Rahmatulloyev introduces Alif, a fintech & e-commerce platform currently operating in Tajikistan and Uzbekistan, which is built on the noble principles of Islamic financing.